-- If the infant is thriving and not distressed reassure the parents and monitor. - Follow the treatment flow chart on page 4 for stepped approach of intervention. - Advice should start with ruling out red flags and reviewing the feeding history.
-Advice on avoiding overfeeding, positioning during and after feeding, and activity after feeding may be helpful as a first step. - If the infant is formula fed OTC formulae (pre-thickened) for reflux are available if parents/carers wish to try these (prior to commencing alginate therapy). - Pre-thickened formulas should not be used along with other thickening agents, e.g., Infant Gaviscon®, Carobel® to avoid over thickening of the stomach contents.
+- If the infant is thriving and not distressed reassure the parents and monitor - Provide advice on avoidance of overfeeding, positioning during and after feeding, and activity after feeding.
+If bottle-fed suggest over-the-counter (OTC) products listed below - OTC formulae (pre-thickened or those that thicken in the stomach) for reflux are available if carers wish to try these (prior to commencing alginate therapy) - Pre-thickened formulas should not be used along with other thickening agents, e.g., Gaviscon®, Carobel® to avoid over thickening of the stomach contents.
 Over the counter pre-thickened formulae contain carob gum, or starches.
-These formulae will require use of a large hole (fast flow) teat. - If a breastfed infant is showing signs of overt regurgitation with marked distress then advice should be sought from a specialist breastfeeding advisor. - A trial of a prescribed alginate should be offered if the above interventions have not been successful after a 1-2 week trial.
+This produces a thickened formula and will require the use of a large hole (fast flow) teat - If pre-thickened formulae or OTC feed thickeners are not successful in improving symptoms or in breastfed infants a 1-2 week trial of thickeners such as Infant Gaviscon® can be trialled.
 Infant Gaviscon® contains sodium and should not be given more than six times in 24 hours or where the infant has diarrhoea or a fever.
 N.B.
 Each half of the dual sachet of Infant Gaviscon® is identified as 'one dose'.
 To avoid errors, prescribe with directions in terms of 'dose'.
 Dispensing pharmacists should advise about appropriate doses of OTC products.
-Can be given with bottle feeds or with small volumes of cooled boiled water for breastfed infants as per manufacturer's instructions.
+Can be given with bottle feeds or with small volumes of cooled boiled water for breastfed infants as per manufacturer's instructions

-Over the counter formulae to be purchased Carobel® can be purchased and used to thicken standard formulae or one of the following can be tried: Aptamil® Anti-reflux (Nutricia) Birth to one year (pre-thickened) Cow & Gate® Anti-reflux (Cow & Gate) Birth to one year (pre-thickened) SMA Anti-Reflux® (SMA) Birth to one year (pre-thickened) HiPP Anti-reflux milk® (HiPP) Birth to one year (pre-thickened)
+Over the counter formulae to be purchased

+In the first instance, Carobel® can be purchased and used to thicken standard formulae/expressed breastmilk or one of the following can be tried:

+• 5 Aptamil® Anti-reflux (Nutricia) Birth to one year (pre-thickened) Cow & Gate® Anti-reflux (Cow & Gate) Birth to one year (pre-thickened) SMA Anti-Reflux® (SMA) Birth to one year (pre-thickened)